-In general, IPSec provides an optional service of replay protection (anti-replay service).
-An IPSec sequence number outside of the current anti-replay window is flagged as a replay and the packet is rejected.
-When anti-replay service is turned on, an IPSec sequence number cannot overflow and roll over to 0.
-Before that happens, a new Security Parameter must be created, as specified in [27].
+In general, IPsec provides an optional replay-protection service (anti-replay service).
+An IPsec sequence number outside of the current anti-replay window is flagged as a replay and the packet is rejected.
+When the anti-replay service is turned on, an IPsec sequence number cannot overflow and roll over to 0.
+Before that happens, a new Security Association must be created as specified in [24].

-Within PacketCable Security Specification, the IPSec anti-replay service MUST be turned on at all times.
-This is regardless of which key management mechanism is used with the particular IPSec interface.
+Within PacketCable Security Specification, the IPsec anti-replay service MUST be turned on at all times.
+This is regardless of which key-management mechanism is used with the particular IPsec interface.